DragosGeornoiu/sofware-arhitecture/books/Patterns-of-Enterprise-Application-Architecture.md

 collection of those, update this other thing.
 My experience is that there's almost always a one-to-one correspondence between CRUD use cases and Service Layer operations.

 When to Use It?
 The benefit of Service Layer is that it defines a common set of application operations available to many kinds of clients and it coordinates an application's response in each operation.
 The response may involve application logic that needs to be transacted atomically across multiple transactional resources.
 Thus, in an application with more than one kind of client of its business logic, and complex responses in its use cases involving multiple transactional resources, it makes a lot of sense to include a Service Layer with container-managed transactions, even in an undistributed architecture.

 ### Data Source Architectural Patterns

+#### Table Data Gateway

+An object that acts as a Gateway to a database table.
+One instance handles all the rows in the table.
+A Table Data Gateway has a simple interface, usually consisting of several find methods to get data from the database and update, insert, and delete methods

+The trickiest thing about a Table Data Gateway is how it returns information from a query.
+Even a simple find-by-ID query will return multiple data items.

+When to Use It?
+As with Row Data Gateway the decision regarding Table Data Gateway is first whether to use a Gateway (466) approach at all and then which one.
+I find that Table Data Gateway is probably the simplest database interface pattern to use, as it maps so nicely onto a database table or record type.
+It also makes a natural point to encapsulate the precise access logic of the data source.
+I use it least with Domain Model because I find that Data Mapper (165) gives a better isolation between the Domain Model and the database.

+Table Data Gateway works particularly well with Table Module, where it produces a record set data structure for the Table Module to work on.
+Indeed, I can't really imagine any other database-mapping approach for Table Module.

+#### Row Data Gateway

 ...

+#### Active Record

+#### Data Mapper